jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Ghaele Azata.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: light form
+SpecialAbilities:
+  Gaze (Su): >
-SpecialAbilities: Gaze (Su) In humanoid form, a ghaele's gaze attack slays evil creatures of 5 HD or less (range 60 feet, Will DC 18 negates, shaken for 2d10 rounds on a successful save).
+    In humanoid form, a ghaele's gaze attack slays evil creatures of 5 HD or less (range 60 feet, Will DC 18 negates, shaken for 2d10 rounds on a successful save).
 Nonevil creatures, and evil creatures with more than 5 HD, must succeed on a DC 18 Will save or be shaken for 2d10 rounds.
 A creature that saves against a ghaele's gaze is immune to that particular ghaele's gaze for 24 hours.
 This is a mindaffecting fear effect.
 The save DCs are Charisma-based.
+  Light Form (Su): >
-Light Form (Su) A ghaele can shift between its solid body and one made of light as a standard action.
+    A ghaele can shift between its solid body and one made of light as a standard action.
 In solid form, it cannot fly or use light rays.
 In light form, it can fly and gains the incorporeal quality-it can make light ray attacks or use spell-like abilities in this form, but can't make physical attacks or cast spells.
 This ability otherwise functions similarly to a bralani's wind form ability.
+  Light Ray (Ex): >
-Light Ray (Ex) A ghaele's light rays have a range of 300 feet.
+    A ghaele's light rays have a range of 300 feet.
 This attack bypasses all damage reduction.
 Spells Ghaeles cast divine spells as 13th-level clerics.
 They do not gain access to domains or other cleric abilities.
 SpellsKnown:
 SpellsPrepared: Spells Prepared (CL 13th) 7th-holy word (DC 21) 6th-banishment (DC 20), heal (DC 20) 5th-flame strike (DC 19), raise dead, true seeing 4th-death ward, dismissal (2) (DC 18), divine power, restoration 3rd-cure serious wounds (3), searing light (2) 2nd-aid, align weapon, bear's endurance, lesser restoration (2) 1st-bless, command (DC 15), divine favor, obscuring mist, shield of faith 0 (at will)-detect magic, purify food and drink, stabilize, virtue
 SpellDomains: